-So this is what we know.
-The wave function spread out until an observation is made.
+This is what we know.
+The wave function spreads out until an observation is made.
 This results in the collapse of the wave function to a specific subatomic particle.
 This is then the origin of a new wave function.
-This alternation is formalised in the standard formulation of quantum mechanics.

 The Standard Formulation

+This alternation of the two dynamics is formalised in the standard formulation of quantum mechanics.
 This is what the textbooks say.
-The two dynamics, linear and collapse, operate alternately in a cycle.
 This is the ‘von Neumann-Dirac formulation of quantum mechanics’ (1932).
 Philosopher Jeffrey Barrett, who specialises in the measurement problem, provides a simplified form:

 Linear: If no observation is made, then the quantum system evolves continuously according to the linear, deterministic dynamics.

 Collapse: If an observation is made, then the quantum system instantaneously and randomly jumps to a state where it either determinately has or determinately does not have the property being observed.
 (2008; adapted)

 Linear and collapse operate alternately in a cycle.
 This, essentially, is the quantum theory.
 And as he also states this is no longer a theory.
 It is simply how the quantum is known to work.